GeorgeNiece/elastic-stack/labs/01-install/index.md

 ## Install Elasticsearch
-Elasticsearch is based on Java, so we need to install a Java environment.
+Elasticsearch is based on Java, so we needed to install a Java environment.
+We've already setup OpenJDK, but if you wanted the Oracle Java JDK you could do the following.

-Add Oracle Java repository
+(Optional - Utilize Oracle Java rather than OpenJDK) Add Oracle Java repository
 ```
 sudo add-apt-repository ppa:webupd8team/java